dman-coders/drupalorgnz-project/MIGRATION.md

 * **Nodes exist, and seem to have data, but no content displays** = The text format didn't come forwards.
+* entityreferences - companies,showcases failed OOTB
+* field_formatters - slideshow (not available), taxonomy_term_reference_plain
+* the custom (drupal block/block) blocks (the about footer etc) had formatting issues. - (text format undefined suspected) Editing the block (not configure) and savig seems to self-heal mostly

+* users come across OK, BUT role did not re-associate. related to 'Administrator/administrator' name conflict.
+* we don't care about webforms - they are not in active use and don't migrate well.

 ## Reset